 Note: You can visit the pools at both the MGM Grand and Mandalay Bay without being guests of the hotel.
 You’ll just need to pay an entrance fee, however.

-One major factor to remember is that Tahiti Village isn’t in the center of the Vegas strip, like Mandalay Bay and the MGM Grand.
+One major factor to remember is that this resort isn’t in the center of the Vegas Strip, like Mandalay Bay and the MGM Grand.
 If you want to be in the middle of all the action, this may not be the spot for you.
-However, if you’re planning a relaxing vacation or are traveling with younger children, you’ll probably appreciate this distance.
+However, if you’re planning a relaxing vacation or are traveling with younger children, you’ll probably appreciate the slight added distance from the center Strip area.

 - 9 Best Las Vegas Hotels with Waterslides (Waterparks!)